ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The arguments are filter expressions that are to be interpreted as nodelists or values.
-For each argument and for the result, the function extension defines the "kind" of the item, i.e., whether the item is a value or a nodelist ("nodes").
+For each argument and for the result, the function extension defines the "kind" of the item, i.e., whether the item is a value, a Singular Nodelist, or a nodelist with any number of nodes.

 ~~~ abnf
 function-name           = function-name-first *function-name-char